-The test included four different stimuli, all of them classical piano recordings extracted from \emph{the internet archive}\footnote{\href{https://archive.org/}{https://archive.org/}} In total, 14 listeners took part in this experiment, with 10 of them having prior experience in similar experiments.
+The test included four different audio excerpts, all of them classical piano recordings extracted from \emph{the internet archive}.\footnote{\href{https://archive.org/}{https://archive.org/}} In total, 14 listeners took part in this experiment, with 10 of them having prior experience in similar experiments.
 Nevertheless, two participants were excluded because they failed to identify the anchor in more than 15\% of the trials.

 The results of the experiment are shown in Fig.~\ref{fig:boxplots_small_real}.
 It can be noted that the proposed method obtained higher scores than the compared baselines.
 BABE obtained a median score of 64, which corresponds to the ``Good'' quality range, while BEHM-GAN was more often rated as ``Fair'', and the original denoised recording as ``Poor''.
 The results of a paired t-test indicate a significant improvement between the distribution of scores given to BABE and the denoised recording, as well as when compared to BEHM-GAN.
 We obtained small p-values ($<1\times 10^{-5}$) when testing the statistical significance of the results in a paired t-test.
 We refer the reader to the companion webpage\footnote{\href{http://research.spa.aalto.fi/publications/papers/ieee-taslp-babe/}{http://research.spa.aalto.fi/publications/papers/ieee-taslp-babe/}} for the audio examples included in the listening test examples, as well as other full-length audio restoration demos.